Discover more from Mental Contractions

 So err on the side of caution and assume "AI is improving and spreading very quickly".
 Anything else is just irresponsible.

 Look at us now.
-Even the first conversational LLMs that are now popular like ChatGPT, massively outperform us on several metrics.
-So sorry, but if you think AGI will not crush you on every conceivable metrics w.r.t. intelligence, memory, creativity, etc., you are out of your mind and out of your depth.
+Even the first conversational LLMs that power ChatGPT, massively outperform us on several metrics.
+Sorry, but if you think AGI will not crush you on every conceivable metric, such as intelligence, memory, creativity, etc., you are out of your mind and out of your depth.

-Humans and the human brain are not the epitome of agent design, not the epitome of intelligence, not at the limit of what's physically possible w.r.t. cognition and action...
+Humans and the human brain are not the epitome of agent design, not the epitome of intelligence, not at the limit of what's physically possible w.r.t. cognition.
 Nowhere near.

 We need fundamental re-thinking of how we govern and anticipate the future.
 We need a complete overhaul of civilization and society.